 Porto Seguro is one of the most popular destinations in Bahia, a State of Brazil.
 It is a city full of history, culture and natural beauty, which also houses the famous districts of Arraial d’Ajuda, Trancoso and Caraiva.
-Porto Seguro’s top of mind to Brazilian people are its musicality – specifically a rhythm called Axé –, open-air concerts and destination to graduation trips, however, my personal experience has taught me so much more about this amazing and diverse place!
+Porto Seguro’s top of mind to Brazilian people is its musicality – specifically a rhythm called Axé –, open-air concerts and destination to graduation trips.
+However, my personal experience has taught me so much more about this amazing and diverse place!

 First of all, Porto Seguro is a place that teaches us a lot about the colonization of Brazil, and it also has several beautiful beaches, indigenous reserves, parks where we can find giant Pau-Brasil trees, beach clubs and even all-inclusive resorts.

 In this complete guide you will find out where this city is located, what to do in Porto Seguro during the day and night, where to eat, where to stay and much more!
 Are you ready?

 Porto Seguro is located at the south of the state of Bahia, just over 700 km far from the capital Salvador – a long 10-hour drive for those who enjoy a nice road trip.
 From the city center to Caraíva it takes 62 km or 2 hours by road, a little more than Trancoso, which is 1h15 from downtown Porto Seguro, distant by 35km.
 Arraial d’Ajuda is just 7km away, or 40 minutes driving.